Edwardian decor saw a large shift in direction from the previous era.

 Bringing Edwardian decor into your home: conclusion

-When it comes to adding Edwardian interior designs to your home through Edwardian decor, there are a few simple steps you can take to create an Edwardian style.
+When it comes to adding Edwardian era interiors to your home through Edwardian decor, there are a few simple steps you can take to create an Edwardian style.

 Make sure to combine old and new styles.
 We offer a large array of antiques here at Westland London, so be sure to take a look at our collection or get in touch - we’re always happy to chat antiques.